zangerls/Customer-Tip-Prediction/README.md

 # Predicting customer's tips

-Using three different regression models in order to predict a person's tip by their total bill, sex, daytime, etc.
+Using linear regression, knn regression and random forest regression in order to try and predict a customer's tipping amount based on their total bill, sex, whether they smoke and a few other features.